 The Maeklong Train market stands apart from all the rest!
 Food markets.
-Souvenir markets.
+Thai souvenir markets.
 Night markets.
 Thailand is awash with markets in every town across the country.
 Some, like the floating markets of Bangkok, are more unique than others.
 We don’t.
 The Maeklong Train Market is the clear cut winner.

 After even a few days in Thailand you’ll find yourself having visited at least one market of some sort, and we’re not talking about a 7/11.
 Markets are a way of life here.
 They provide the local population with affordable food, clothes and general domestic items.
 You’ll often see live animals for produce and as pets, shiny rip-off trainers and all sorts of neon!
 But not all markets are the same, some are very different indeed.
 That’s where the Maeklong Train market steps in.

 The Maeklong Train Market gets its name from literally sitting on top of train tracks.
 Not old, long unused train tracks but live, used-daily, genuine train tracks.

 Maeklong is now over 100 years old and started in 1905.
 The Samut Songkhram province, nestled on the Gulf of Thailand, provides thousands of fish every year.
 The government decided that this commodity needed to be shared around the rest of the country, including to Bangkok.
 A railway was built to allow quick and efficient deliveries to happen.
 That railway had to cut right through the longstanding market.
 So rather than give up, the stall owners just kept going.

 Start to explore the market and you’d be forgiven for thinking that its just the same as any other outdoors market.
 Similar stalls, similar hustle and bustle.
 Then you’ll hear a long low horn.
 The train is on its way!